kalerukoushik/ambulance_tracking/README.md

   2. Download and install PostgreSQL - ```https://www.postgresql.org/download/``` and pdAdmin tool ```https://www.pgadmin.org/download/``` which supports your OS.
   3. While installing PostgreSQL, create a password which will be asked.
 Open PgAdmin and type the password which you just created while installing PostgreSQL and create the database amb_track.
   #### OR
-  4. If you feel this installation process is not worth for you, you follow the below steps:
+  4. If you feel this installation process is not worth for you, just follow the below steps:
-      Find and open the ```settings.py``` file in ambulance_tracking directory, Search for this code
+  Find and open the ```settings.py``` file in ambulance_tracking directory,
+      Search for this code
       ```DATABASES = {
           'default': {